Yum-Audio/rnbo.maxapi.getset/README.md

 ## Build
 First, have a look at [Source/rnbo.maxapi.getset.h](Source/rnbo.maxapi.getset.h).
-On the very top you will find two definitions, where you can select either to test the Setters OR the Getters.
+At the very top you will find two definitions, where you can select either to test the Setters OR the Getters.

 **The Setters** will change the value on both rnbo~ test parameters every two seconds, which can be monitored via the connected `[attrui]` objects.
 **The Getters** will print the current value - as set through `[attrui]` - to the Max Console